angular/angular/aio/content/tutorial/index.md

-@title
-Tutorial: Tour of Heroes
+# Tutorial: Tour of Heroes

-@intro
-The Tour of Heroes tutorial takes you through the steps of creating an Angular application in TypeScript.

-@description

 The grand plan for this tutorial is to build an app that helps a staffing agency manage its stable of heroes.